aryaaa324/DWM_Lab_Practicals/README.md

 ---

 ## 1. 📁 Weka & ARFF File Creation
+**Definition**: Weka is a GUI-based data mining tool that supports tasks such as preprocessing, classification, regression, clustering, and visualization.

+💡 Goal: Learn how to define datasets in .arff (Attribute-Relation File Format).

 ### Steps:
 Open Weka GUI.
 -> Choose Explorer → Click on Preprocess tab.